pootlepress/cx-logo-inside-nav/README.md

 1. Install zip file as a plugin (not a theme)
 2. The extension will be turned on automatically, but you can see the option under 'Canvas Extensions' in the Canvas Theme Options
+3. Please note that currently Logo Inside Nav does not work with Top Navigation in Canvas

 Versions